 tmerrit211 2/13/2013I finally got an error code 42 (Electronic spark timing monitor error).
 Replaced the Ignition timing module.
 That worked.

-felplay 2/8/2013check crank and cam sensor signal when not start it.
+felplay auto repair.
+2/8/2013check crank and cam sensor signal when not start it.